abhayagiri/beginning-our-day/manuscripts/ay/ay-all.md

 ### 04-23-13

 There's a certain danger in these everyday reflections.
-For those of us who are community residents—who are here all the time and have listened to these reflections every day for years—the danger is that we might develop an attitude that has us thinking, *The senior monk is just doing his thing, giving a reflection, and it doesn't really affect me.
+For those of us who are community residents---who are here all the time and have listened to these reflections every day for years---the danger is that we might develop an attitude that has us thinking, *The senior monk is just doing his thing, giving a reflection, and it doesn't really affect me.
 I don't need to pay attention or internalize any of it.* *Here's my chance to zone out and think about something else.*

 If that is our experience then it's a real loss, because the purpose of these reflections is to help create the conditions for all of us to